251027-Java/fantasy/backend/README.md

 This will launch a PostgreSQL database in a docker container.
 If you'd like to connect to this database elsewhere, you can use the following connection string: `postgresql://postgres:secret@localhost:5432/dev`.

 In addition, the server will be launched and can be accessed at `http://localhost:8080`.
-While the server is running, you can access the documentation of our endpoints at `http://localhost:8080/api`.
+While the server is running, you can view our endpoints at `http://localhost:8080/swagger-ui.html`.

 If you want to learn more about what you can do with our backend, feel free to read the other sections.